-- 3. Call your emergency service - 4.
+- 2. Turn off Engine and Generator and let the boat air out to remove any gases. - 3.
+Call your emergency service - 4.
 Immediately move to fresh air outdoors or by an open door/ window.
 Do a head count to check that all persons are accounted for.
-Do no reenter the premises nor move away from the open door/ window until the emergency services responders have arrived, the premises have been aired out, and your alarm remains in its normal condition. - 5.
-After following steps 1-3, if your alarm reactivates within a 24 hour period, repeat step 1-3 and call a qualified appliance technician to investigate for sources of CO from fuel burning equipment and appliances, and inspect for proper operation of this equipment.
+Do no reenter the premises nor move away from the open door/ window until the emergency services responders have arrived, the prem-ises have been aired out, and your alarm remains in its normal condition. - 5.
+After following steps 1-3, if your alarm reactivates within a 24 hour period, repeat step 1-3 and call a quali-fied appliance technician to investigate for sources of CO from fuel burning equipment and appliances, and inspect for proper operation of this equipment.